Job safety analysis: Control effectiveness criteria

+Controls measures identified through a JSA are typically selected using the Hierarchy of hazard controls, which prioritizes eliminating hazards over relying on less effective measures such as personal protective equipment.
+This approach supports more effective and sustainable risk reduction strategies.
 The effectiveness of a control is measured by its ability to reduce the likelihood of a hazard causing injury or damage.
 A control is either effective or not.

 To gauge this effectiveness several control criteria are used, which: